Academia

 Open to baroque or modern cellist and violist, amateurs, professionals, or students (minimum post-graduate level).
 In harmony with the aesthetics of the organs we will be working with, two principal repertoires will be explored: Italian music from the late 16th and early 17th centuries: diminished songs, sonatas, canzonas, motets and madrigals...
 French music from the first half of the 18th century: sonatas and cantatas or religious pieces with voice.

-Organ class - Vincent Bernhardt
+Organ class - Nicolas Bucher

 Open to amateur organists, professionals or students (undergraduate minimum level), but also to harpsichordists and pianist wishing to start the organ.
 Due to the instruments available, the repertoire studied will be from the Renaissance to c.
 1800.
 In particular, European music from the beginning of the 17th century, and French 17th and 18th century music.
 Work will be centred around interpretation and registration.
 During the chamber music classes, accompaniment (written or figured bass) will also be covered.